Benefits Available in a Workers’ Compensation Claim

 New Jersey employees who are injured in a work-related accident may be entitled to benefits through a workers’ compensation claim.
 However, the types of benefits available to each worker depend on factors related to his or her injuries.

-To find out the types of benefits you may be entitled to receive after suffering a work-related injury, contact Lynch Law Firm’s New Jersey workers’ compensation lawyers.
+To find out the types of benefits you may be entitled to receive after suffering a work-related injury, contact Lynch Law Firm, PC’s New Jersey workers’ compensation lawyers.
 We will provide you a free and confidential consultation to discuss your workplace accident and help you file a claim to receive the benefits you deserve.

 Below, we have provided several types of benefits employees may receive through a workers’ compensation claim.